BWBellairs/Steam-Helper/README.md

 Both features above are optional

+##### NOTICE: If it doesn't run on Windows and exits as soon as you run it, try running as administrator.
+(Right Click File > Run as administrator)

 `
 Seeing as this is a batch script it looks kinda bland but I'm aiming to create a visual application for it and making it cross platform.
 It's only usable with the Windows OS right now.